Sanofi Signs 1.5 Trillion Won Tech Transfer for 'Y01'

 Tau Antibody Sector Projected to Reach 30 Trillion Won by 2037

-Oscotec, a new drug development company, and Adel have projected that their Alzheimer's treatment candidate, ADEL-Y01, which was licensed to Sanofi, could secure a significant share of the tau antibody market, which is estimated to reach 30 trillion won by 2037.
+Oscotec and Adel, both new drug development companies, have projected that their Alzheimer's treatment candidate 'ADEL-Y01', which was licensed out to Sanofi, could secure a significant share in the tau antibody market, which is estimated to reach 30 trillion KRW by 2037.

-Yoon Taeyoung, CEO of Oscotec, stated at the technology transfer briefing held on the 18th at the Financial Investment Education Center in Yeouido, Seoul, "Although the tau antibody market does not yet exist, we expect it to be established at around 5.5 to 28 billion dollars (approximately 8 trillion to 41.3 trillion won), with a baseline estimate of about 30 trillion won by 2037."
-He added, "If ADEL-Y01 becomes both 'first-in-class' and 'best-in-class,' we expect it to capture a significant portion of the market."
+Yoon Taeyoung, CEO of Oscotec, stated at a technology transfer briefing held on the 18th at the Korea Financial Investment Education Institute in Yeouido, Seoul, "The tau antibody market does not exist yet, but by 2037, it is expected to form a market worth between 5.5 billion and 28 billion USD (approximately 8 trillion to 41.3 trillion KRW), with a baseline of around 30 trillion KRW."
+He added, "If ADEL-Y01 becomes both 'first-in-class' and 'best-in-class', we expect it to capture a substantial portion of the market."

-On December 16, Oscotec signed a contract with Adel to jointly license ADEL-Y01 to Sanofi for up to 1.04 billion dollars (approximately 1.53 trillion won).
-The deal structure includes an upfront payment of 80 million dollars (about 118.1 billion won) and milestone payments totaling 960 million dollars (about 1.4178 trillion won), with additional payments to be made in stages depending on future development and commercialization achievements.
-The contract was signed between Sanofi and Adel, and under the joint development agreement, Oscotec will receive 47% of the economic benefits that Adel obtains.
+On December 16, Oscotec signed a technology transfer agreement with Adel to license out ADEL-Y01, which they co-developed, to Sanofi for up to 1.04 billion USD (about 1.53 trillion KRW).
+The deal includes an upfront payment of 80 million USD (about 118.1 billion KRW) and milestone payments totaling 960 million USD (about 1.4178 trillion KRW).
+Additional payments will be made in stages depending on future development and commercialization milestones.
+The contract was signed between Sanofi and Adel, and under the joint development agreement, Oscotec will receive 47% of the economic benefits Adel receives.

-ADEL-Y01 selectively targets 'acetyl-tau,' a key pathological factor in Alzheimer's disease among tau proteins.
-CEO Yoon explained, "The concept is to use an antibody to capture the 'seed' that emerges outside the cell as tau aggregates spread along neural networks in Alzheimer's, thereby blocking its transmission to the next neuron."
-He emphasized, "The core reason that convinced Sanofi was experimental data showing superior inhibition by targeting the 'sweet spot' closer to the core of tau aggregation compared to competing drugs."
+ADEL-Y01 selectively targets 'acetyl-tau', a core pathological factor in Alzheimer's disease among tau proteins.
+CEO Yoon explained, "The concept is to use antibodies to capture the 'seed' that is released outside the cell as tau aggregates spread along neural networks in Alzheimer's, thereby blocking its transmission to the next neuron."
+He emphasized, "Experimental data showing that we targeted a 'sweet spot' closer to the core of tau aggregation compared to competing drugs and demonstrated superior inhibitory potency was a key factor that convinced Sanofi."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.